macbuse/macbuse.github.io/schedule_amssmf.md

 # Special session 26
 ## Combinatorial and Computational Aspects of Topology

+**IMPORTANT** the public transport network in Grenoble (TAG) is usually very good however there is a lot of maintenance taking place and so you should check [on this page](https://www.tag.fr/1-accueil.htm?infoTrafic=1) before travelling.

+- the tram B and C come to campus
+- you may have to change from the tram C to the tram B because of maintenance.

+## Schedule

 This is the schedule as of 7/7/22

 - plenary talks are in the [Amphi Weil](https://goo.gl/maps/bfMkuKjfKBCJbRsX9)